 How to Research Commodities

-There are many commodity research firms that publish commodity reports daily or weekly.
+Many commodity research firms publish commodity reports daily or weekly.
 It can often be a great place to get more in-depth research on commodities and also get market opinions from the commodity analyst or trader who writes the reports.
 It's suggested not to rely on the reports for recommendations, but it is good to know what traders are thinking.

 Many futures clearing firms provide proprietary reports for their clients.
 There are also some good newsletters that you can read daily.
 There are also some good free reports you can find online.
 FuturesBuzz.com has a good selection of commodity reports from several analysts.